 Unfortunately, it is common for central air conditioners to be installed incorrectly.
-The quality of your air conditioning install plays a large role in your system’s lifespan.
+The quality of your air conditioning installation plays a large role in your system’s lifespan.
 If positioned in the wrong location or if components are attached wrong, your system can suffer for a long time.
 It’s important to have a certified technician install and repair your system at all times.

 If your air conditioning system runs continuously throughout the day and night, this can impact the lifespan of your unit.
 This issue may be caused by a bigger problem with your system.
 We recommend contacting a certified technician for assistance.